dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/intermediate-results/texture-detection-result-unit.md

 **Return Value**

 The Y-direction spacing of the texture stripes.
+This value represents the spacing between texture stripes in the y-direction.
+Similar to `xSpacing`, this value measures the vertical distance between texture patterns.
+It offers insights into the vertical density and alignment of the texture within the image, contributing to the understanding of the texture's characteristics and spatial distribution.

 ### setXSpacing